 Clinics Limited to Preventative Treatment

-For those planning to take advantage of the low-cost or free dental services that community colleges offer, it’s important to bear in mind that in almost all cases, the clinics only perform preventative services.
+For those planning to take advantage of the low-cost or free dental services that community colleges offer, it’s important to remember that the clinics only perform preventative services in almost all cases.
 Dental hygienist students in these clinics will usually perform the following services:

-- Examine teeth for obvious signs of decay
+- Examine teeth for apparent signs of decay

 - Clean and polish teeth